My Stepmom's Daughter Is My Ex: Production

 The first names of Yume and Mizuto come from "oil" (the pronunciation of oil (油) is yu in Japanese) and "water" (mizu means water (水) in Japanese), respectively.
-The surnames of Irido, Ayai, Higashira (lit. "east head") and Tanesato come from Conan Doyle ("Irido" is almost an anagram of "Doiru", which is the Japanese pronunciation of Doyle), Yukito Ayatsuji (only the word Aya (綾) is taken), Nisio Isin (while Nisio is the surname, it literally means "west tail", the opposite of "east head") and Ellery Queen (while Queen is a duo whose surnames are Dannay and Lee, "Danna-" is pronounced like tane and "Lee" is pronounced like ri ("里" can be pronounced as sato and ri in Japanese)), respectively.
+The surnames of Irido, Ayai, Higashira (lit. "east head") and Tanesato come from Conan Doyle ("Irido" is almost an anagram of "Doiru", the Japanese pronunciation of Doyle), Yukito Ayatsuji (only the word Aya (綾) is taken), Nisio Isin (while Nisio is the surname, it literally means "west tail", the opposite of "east head") and Ellery Queen (while Queen is a duo whose surnames are Dannay and Lee, "Danna-" is pronounced like tane and "Lee" is pronounced like ri ("里" can be pronounced as sato and ri in Japanese)), respectively.

 The author Kyōsuke Kamishiro set Yume and Mizuto's birthday as November 3 since both 11 and 3 are prime numbers, which cannot be "separated" (in Japanese, "割る" means "to divide" and "to separate").

 The location setting of the story had been kept ambiguous since its web serialization.
 However, after several years, Kamishiro decided to set it in an actual location, Kyoto, since the story in Volume 8 takes place in Kobe.